ccho-mongodb/pulumi-writing/1-auto/docs/blog_geostacks.md

 "Our DevOps team developed a fear of text message notifications and couldn't stand another hour on the Amazon AWS console.
 And our users couldn't wait another moment to establish their online presence.
-We needed to application-level automation right away," Eureka Petsburgh, Geostacks' CTO remarked.
+We needed to application-level automation right away," Eureka Petsburgh, GeoStacks' CTO remarked.
 While exploring solutions, Eureka discovered that the Pulumi Automation API enabled engineers to automate infrastructure management in code.